JoacimWall/CoreCom/README.md

     public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
     {
-        //Warm it up to register handlers
+        //Warm it up to register handlers this so your functions get registerd app.ApplicationServices.GetService<IMyService>();
-        app.ApplicationServices.GetService<IMyService>();

         app.UseRouting();